 Test Dates / Times

-Please click on the Test Schedule link at the bottom of this page to view the current schedule of test dates and times.
+Please click here to view the current schedule of test dates and times.
 Please Note: Seating availability is limited, so examinees should schedule in advance.

 On the day of the test, report to the Ellington Building, Room 202 no later than 8:15 am.